 The schematic representation is an outcome of the design principles software architects use and the decisions they make.
 A typical software architecture requires decisions concerning security, performance, manageability, etc.

 The design principles, architectural decisions, and their outcome, i.e., software architecture together enable a software system to deliver its’ business, operational, and technical objectives.
 You need to get the software architecture right due to the following reasons:

 The following are indications that you have a good software architecture:

 It’s time to study the 10 most common patterns, so, here we go:

 We often use ‘N-tier architecture’, or ‘Multi-tiered architecture’ to denote “layered architecture pattern”.
 It’s one of the most commonly used patterns where the code is arranged in layers.
-Key characteristics of this pattern are as follows:
+The key characteristics of this pattern are as follows:

 This pattern has the following advantages:

-Popular frameworks like Java EE use this patter.
+Popular frameworks like Java EE use this pattern.

 There are a few disadvantages too, as follows:

 “Client-server software architecture pattern” is another commonly used one, where there are 2 entities.
 It has a set of clients and a server.
 The following are key characteristics of this pattern: